Sunday, September 8, 2024

 Don Carson writes,

-However, reading the Paul’s occasional letters is often like listening to one side of a phone conversation.
+However, reading Paul’s occasional letters is often like listening to one side of a phone conversation.
 We need to reconstruct the issues at hand.

 The first Corinthian letter opens up with Paul admonishing the members about division in the church.
 (Chapter) 1 Who is to lead?
 This theme about division in the church goes on to dominate this letter.
-In Chapter 2.
-Is about Human wisdom vs godly wisdom.
+Chapter 2 Is about Human wisdom vs godly wisdom.
 In Chapter 3.
-Paul considers ”Who to follow?”
-Chapter 4.
-Describes how Human pride causes division Chapter 5.
-Describes how Immorality causes division,.
-In Chapter 6 The apostle declares that Lawsuits are evidence of division.
-He goes on in Chapter 7 to discuss how here are divisions in marriage.
+Paul consider ”Who to follow?”
+Chapter 4 describes how Human pride causes division.
+Chapter 5.
+Describes how Immorality causes division.
+In Chapter 6, The apostle declares that Lawsuits are evidence of division.
+He goes on in Chapter 7 to discuss how there are divisions in marriage.
 Then in Chapter 8 he shows the way forward when food sacrificed to idols has become reason for division.
-In Chapter 9 the Apostle Paul gives his defense of his Apostleship against detractors who are sowing seeds of division in the church.
-He then in Chapter 10 he begins his discussion on worship.
-And in Chapter 11-- (the final part of this chapter has our attention.-- in Chapter 11 he continues with worship.
-And we will see how the matter of division in the church returns.
-This division is has become evident in the worship of the church—not just division among leaders and followers; not just among members and leaders in the church; or between husbands and wives in marriages; not just in lawsuits among brothers; not just against Paul But division has appeared in the worship of God, and even more seriously: division in the church has appeared at communion services.
+In Chapter 9 the Apostle Paul defends his Apostleship against detractors who are sowing seeds of division in the church.
+In Chapter 10, he begins his discussion on worship.
+And in Chapter 11-- (the final part of this chapter has our attention)

-In the church, at communion the rich are getting drunk and the poor get nothing.
+In the church, at communion, the rich are getting drunk, and the poor get nothing.
 This is an outright denial of the hospitality of God.

-As we said, “This is an outright denial of the hospitality of the Lord” who welcomes all who come to him.
-Now we are not getting drunk on a sip of communion wine, or being gluttonous when we take a morsel of bread.
+As we said, “This is an outright denial of the hospitality of the Lord,” who welcomes all who come to him.
+Now we are not getting drunk on a sip of communion wine or being gluttonous when we take a morsel of bread.
 But we are denying the hospitality of God if we make a division in the church between “the haves” and “the have-nots.”

 We must see the whole OT narrative as telling the story of the creator God restoring he fellowship he had with mankind in the Garden of Eden on Adam’s first full day, the Day of Rest; when Adam enjoyed the hospitality of his creator..
-The Tabernacle was picture of a Garden where the priests would eat the sacrifices in the holy presence of God, enjoying his hospitality.
+The Tabernacle was a picture of a Garden where the priests would eat the sacrifices in the holy presence of God, enjoying his hospitality.
 So also, the temple.
 The Land of Promise was a land flowing with Milk and Honey and under Solomon’s reign, the prince of Peace (His name means Peace) the land had Rest, and everyone could enjoy the hospitality of God.

 But the old covenant in the blood of bulls and goats was insufficient to take away sin, so Jesus instituted a New Covenant in his own blood.

-And at the communion table we share in the peace, and the rest and the hospitality of God.
+And at the communion table, we share in the peace, and the rest and the hospitality of God.

 Jesus Christ has restored fellowship between God and mankind.
 That was the purpose of his life and death.
 The communion service is meant to be a celebration of the restored relationship, where all people are invited into the love relationship that the persons of the trinity enjoy.
 (John 15:9ff 17:13ff).
 At the communion table we are all invited into and share in the hospitality of the Lord.
-Moreover, Lord Jesus after the Passover supper took the cup and said, “This cup is the new covenant in my blood, which is poured out for you.
+Moreover, Lord Jesus, after the Passover supper, took the cup and said, “This cup is the new covenant in my blood, which is poured out for you.
 We see the disciples in the upper room (were there 120 people present?) enjoying the hospitality of the Son of God, who was presiding over this Exodus meal.

 This parallels Exodus 24:8-11, where immediately after the Lord confirms his covenant with the sprinkling of blood of the covenant, Moses & Aaron, Nadab & Abihu, and 70 Elders eat and drink in the presence of God.
 They were invited into the hospitality of God.

-5 times in 11:17-22 and 33-34 the Apostle uses the same word: “come together.”
+5 times in 11:17-22 and 33-34, the Apostle uses the same word: “come together.”
 This is a technical term designating the gathering for worship.
 It implies unity—the unity of the gathered ones.
-But in Corinth the “coming together” has become a fiasco.
-There are divisions among you.
-The apostle uses a word Schismata that directly underlies our word Schism: an ungodly division in the church.
-I chapter10:17 Paul hints toward this when he sees the unity of the church in the one loaf of bread, and one body of believers.
-The elements of the Lord’s Supper not only symbolize the sacrifice of our Saviour, but the bread accents the unity and ecumenicity of the church.
+But in Corinth, the “coming together” has become a fiasco.
+There are divisions among them.
+The Apostle uses a word --Schismata-- that directly underlies our word Schism, which describes an ungodly division in the church.
+In chapter 10:17, Paul points this

-The Lord’s Supper, a memorial meal of the deliverance that all believers have in Christ, and of the hospitality of God, has become a function of division.
+The Lord’s Supper, given as a memorial meal of the deliverance that all believers have in Christ and of the hospitality of God, has become a function of division.
 There is a schism in the church.
 There is a division between rich and poor and between upper classes and lower classes.
-We are reminded of Paul’s denunciation of racial and class divisions in Colossians 2:11 where he writes ”...but Christ is all and is in all.Self-examination does not mean individual introspective contemplation on one’s personal worthiness to participate in communion.
-Rather, Paul’s injunction to self-examination is a command to the Corinthians to reflect on whether or not they are the cause for division in the body of believers.
+We are reminded of Paul’s denunciation of racial and class divisions in Colossians 2:11 where he writes ”...but Christ is all and is in all.
+Self-examination does not mean individual introspective contemplation on one’s personal worthiness to participate in communion.
+Rather, Paul’s injunction to self-examination is a command to the Corinthians to reflect on whether or not they are the cause of division in the body of believers.
 They are to discern the body.
 The body of the church.

 Are the members of the church shaming others by denying them participation in LS?

-Paul’s instruction is not “examine yourself: are you worthy to participate?”
-Did you have a fight with your wife?; have lustful thoughts about another woman?; been greedy or a gossip?
+Paul’s instruction is not, “Examine yourself. are you worthy to participate?
+Did you have a fight with your wife?
+Have lustful thoughts about another woman? been greedy or a gossip?

-But “examine yourself: have your been participating in an unworthy manner?”
+But “examine yourself! have your been participating in an unworthy manner?”
 Are you, in the manner by which you participate, causing a division, a schism among the believers?
-Discern the body.
+Discern the body..

-We, however, do not dispute the command for self-examination in the Form because the Form acknowledges that self examination will lead to the conclusion that we need to be accounted worthy to partake by the Lord himself.
+We, however, do not dispute the command for self-examination in the Form because the Form acknowledges that self-examination will lead to the conclusion that we need to be accounted worthy to partake by the Lord himself.
 However, we believe that Paul’s injunction to self-examination in 1 Corinthians 11 points directly to division among believers in worship.

 True self-examination consists of: